chrisjmccormick/hog_matlab/README.md

 * The `Images` folder contains sample training and validation images.
 * The `svm` folder contains everything needed to train a linear SVM.

+**Result Clustering**

+On the image search side, one of the most important things missing here is result clustering.
+I wrote a [blog post](http://mccormickml.com/2013/11/07/opencv-hog-detector-result-clustering/) on the OpenCV implementation of result clustering, but I haven't taken the time to port any of this over to Matlab yet.

 **Differences with OpenCV Implementation**

+The HOG descriptor implemented here is very similar to the original implementation and the one in OpenCV, but there are a few differences:
 * OpenCV uses L2 hysteresis for the block normalization.
 * OpenCV weights each pixel in a block with a Gaussian distribution before normalizing the block.
 * The sequence of values produced by OpenCV does not match the order of the values produced by this code.

+The image search functionality differs in many ways from the OpenCV implementation.

 **Order of Values**